-How do I contact the Appeals Division in my area?
+How do I contact the Fair and Fraud Hearings Department?

-If you have received a notice of hearing regarding your appeal, the contact information is at the top of the page.
-If you have not received a notice, you may contact 2-1-1 or the Appeals Division at 512-231-5701.
-Appeals are heard by hearings officers across the state.
+If you received a Notice of Hearing about your appeal, the contact information is at the top of the page.
+If you have not received a notice, contact 2-1-1 or email the Fair and Fraud Hearings Department.

 How do I file an appeal?

-If you have received a notice of agency action, instructions for requesting an appeal are included on the notice.
-If you have not received a notice, you may contact 2-1-1 or your caseworker.
-An appeal may be requested in person, by telephone or mail.
+If you have received a Notice of Agency Action, instructions for requesting an appeal are included on the notice.
+If you have not received a notice, contact 2-1-1 or visit your local office.
+An appeal may be requested in person, by phone, fax or mail.
 You also may appeal if the agency fails to take action on a request for services.

 Will I be contacted for my scheduled hearing or how do I participate?

-Will I receive information that will be discussed at the hearing?
+Will I receive information about my case before the hearing?

-Yes, the agency representative is required to send a copy of the documents to be used at your hearing to both you and the hearings officer before the hearing.
+Yes, the agency representative must send a copy of the documents to use at your hearing to both you and the hearings officer before the hearing.

 When will I receive a decision on my hearing?